mondele/btt-writer-docs/docs/dTranslate.rst

 6. When you are ready to begin translating, click the Blind Edit icon.

     **Note**: This icon is available only if you are using Blind Edit Mode.
+See `BTT Writer for the Desktop: Modifying Program Settings <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/dSettings.rst>`_.

 7. The Blind Edit view appears and displays the text divided into chunks, which are sections that you should be able to retell without looking.
 Read a chunk over until you can remember what it says.